 In the Seinfeld episode "The Strike," a celebratory dinner is shown on the evening of Festivus.
-The on-air meal appeared to be meat loaf or spaghetti in a red sauce.
+The on-air meal appeared to be meat loaf.
 In the episode, no alcohol was served, but George Costanza's boss, Mr. Kruger, drank from a flask.

 So what should you serve at your Festivus celebration?
 We have many options and suggestions listed below.

 Don't forget, the whole point is to make your Festivus celebration fun and memorable!

 Some people would like to stay true to the traditional "Seinfeld" Festivus and they serve Meatloaf at their Festivus Dinner.